-The Marshrutkas in Azerbaijan leave when full, and I mean really full.
+The Marshrutkas in Azerbaijan leave when full, and I mean really, really full to the point of serious overcrowding.
 I was the only foreign traveller on my Marshrutka and some people were standing in the aisles.

 Try to arrive at least 15-20 minutes before the departure to get yourself a seat.
 There are cafes around the station area where you can sit, wait and enjoy one last Azeri tea.
-The price for the Marshrutka from Sheki to Balaken is 4 manat.
+The price for the Marshrutka from Sheki to Balaken is 4 manat ($2.30).
 It took just over 2 hours to get from Sheki to Balaken.

 I have seen other guides to crossing the border between Azerbaijan and Georgia state that you can do this border crossing for a cheaper price by breaking up your journey into two and travelling first to Zaqatala, then to Balaken.

-I am sure that you will have a long enough journey as it is (especially if you are travelling onwards to Tbilisi once you arrive in Georgia) so why add extra hassle?
+I am sure that you will have a long enough journey as it is (especially if you are travelling onwards to Tbilisi once you arrive in Georgia).
+Why add extra hassle?

-Step Three: Balaken to the Border
+Take a Cab from Balaken to the Border

 Once you arrive in Balaken, it’s likely that you will be pounced on by cab drivers wanting your business.
 Nobody here speaks English and if you ask the drivers to take you to the border, or say “Georgia!”, they will just look at you blankly.

 After a walk up what feels like hundreds of steps, you will pass through a security check and passport control much like you would anywhere else in the world.
 Your passport will be stamped by the Azerbaijan Border guard.

-Step Five: Stroll into Georgia
+Stroll into Georgia

 Once you have exited the Azerbaijan immigration, you literally walk across a bridge to Georgia.
-The scenery here is actually really picturesque – think rolling hills and a little creek.
-It’s fine to take photos too.
-In front of you is Georgia, behind you is Azerbaijan.
+The scenery here is actually really picturesque – think rolling hills and a bridge that leads you over a babbling brook.